Topological Interpretability for Deep-Learning: Materials and Methods

 \subsection{Topological Data Analysis}

-Topological Data Analysis (TDA) is a field of mathematics used to extract valuable information about connections within large and high-dimensional datasets, by applying the abstract ideas and techniques from topology.
+Topological Data Analysis (TDA) is a field of applied mathematics which extracts valuable information about connections within large and high-dimensional datasets by applying abstract ideas and techniques from topology.
 Three key ideas that differentiate topology from other geometric methods for data analysis are: (a) \emph{coordinate invariance}; (b) \emph{deformation invariance}; and (c) \emph{compressed representation}.

-One of the primary building blocks of topology is the concept of a metric space.
-It is a set of points equipped with a notion of distance between any pair, and gives rise to the notion of coordinate invariance.
+The notion of coordinate invariance arises naturally from one of the primary building blocks of topology, the concept of a metric space.
+A metric space is a set of points equipped with a notion of distance between any pair of points.
 Traditional methods of data analysis such as Principal Component Analysis (PCA) or multidimensional scaling embeds the data into Euclidean space, and thus swaps any data-centric notion of similarity for the traditional Euclidean metric.
 If the data is indeed non-Euclidean, this embedding distorts relevant features.
-Topological methods are insensitive to the choice of distance metric and within the data-space, measures of closeness between a point and a subset.
+Topological methods are insensitive to the choice of distance metric and measures of closeness between a point and a subset within the data-space.

 The property of deformation invariance is central to any discussion of topological methods, as this approach allows for shapes to be stretched, contracted, and/or twisted in such a way that no new holes are created, nor are existing holes closed.
 Any continuous transformation preserves the topological features present within the data.